Revised: 23 August, 2013

 help.search("somefunc").
 Read the vignette(s) for the

 Identify yourself.
 If you are using a non-professional email account, like gmail or hotmail, or the guest posting facility, then give your full name and professional affiliation.
-Anonymous postings are much less likely to get responses.

-If you are asking for advice as to how to use a particular function or package, then explain fully what documentation you have already read and why this hasn't yet fully answered your question.
+If you are asking for advice on how to use a particular function or package, then explain fully what documentation you have already read and why this hasn't yet fully answered your question.
 This allows a responder to answer your specific question instead of simply referring you to the existing documentation.

 Send email to the appropriate list.
 Use the Bioconductor mailing list for questions about specific package, or conceptual questions.
 The R-help mailing list is for questions about the underlying R program.
 The Bioc-devel and R-devel lists are for discussing code development and other technical issues.